Compositional Generalisation with Structured Reordering and Fertility Layers: Fertility and Alignment

-The intuition for the equations is as follows.
-First, in order for intermediate token $j$ to be the $u$-th copy of $i$, there should be $j-u$ intermediate tokens generated by input tokens preceding $i$ (\cref{eq:before-i}).
-Second, fertility $f_i$ has to be at least $u$.
-We capture this by setting $f_i = u + v$, $v \geq 0$ (\cref{eq:i}).
-Finally, the input tokens following $i$ have to contribute the remaining $l - j -v$ intermediate tokens (\cref{eq:after-i}).
+\paragraph{Computing marginals} We characterise the situations where $F(\mathbf{f})_{i,j,u}=1$ as the integer solutions to a set of equations (see also \cref{fig:fertility}).
+First, in order for intermediate token $j$ to be the $u$-th copy of $i$, there should be $j-u$ intermediate tokens generated by input tokens preceding $i$: \tightmath